Update Statements on Production

 • Sample the database when the tables are way too big.

 • You can correct problems further by running against the test database.
+If the test version doesn’t behave as expected, production won’t either.

 While Running Update Statements

 There are a couple of things that we could do to avoid such update problems.
 Here are some rules I use for production databases.
+These are the habits that separate calm midnight pages from chaotic ones.

 • Run a select query on the update and confirm the counts as expected before running the original update.
 There are three reasons for this.